acenturyandabit/blog/entries_md/drafts/list of common doublethinks.md

+"Doublethink means the power of holding two contradictory beliefs in one's mind simultaneously, and accepting both of them."

+In George Orwell's 1984, the primary regulation mechanism of the elite members of the authoritarian Ingsoc is Doublethink - the ability to hold two contradictory beliefs simultaneously and accept both.

+Even though Orwell portrays doublespeak as evil, i'd argue that it is essential for our continuation as individuals and as a species.

+The assumptions that this is based on is that A) life ends, someday; B) it is desirable to stay alive; and C) for something to be considered meaningful it must persevere.

 # I'm a special snowflake
 Spoilers: I'm not; or at least, not one that necessarily is aligned with your particular needs.